kielong/Pagerank/README.md

 but a simple keyword search for corona or related terms would not find these articles.

 **Part 3:**
-Finally, I experimented on a national security topic other than the coronavirus, namely the Philippines.
+I experimented on a national security topic other than the coronavirus, namely the Philippines.
 I ran the following command to find the relevant articles about the Philippines:
 ```
 $ python3 pagerank.py --data=./lawfareblog.csv.gz --filter_ratio=0.2 --personalization_vector_query='philippines' --search_query='philippines'
 INFO:root:rank=0 pagerank=6.1833e-02 url=www.lawfareblog.com/american-paralysis-and-troubles-south-china-sea-primer-philippines-china-arbitration